ElektraInitiative/libelektra/doc/help/kdb-check.md

 ## RETURN VALUES

-Their are two different types of checks, a check on a plugin (by specifying the name of a plugin as an argument) or a check on the key database itself.
+There are two different types of checks, a check on a plugin (by specifying the name of a plugin as an argument) or a check on the key database itself.

 The outcome of a check on the key database is returned as an exit status.
 This integer represents an 8-bit pattern.